Professional Experience Placement (PEP)

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

-- Integrate and interpret findings from the history and examination, to arrive at an initial assessment including a relevant differential diagnosis.
-Discriminate between possible differential diagnoses, justify the decisions taken and describe the processes for evaluation.
-(AMC 2.4)
+- Integrate and interpret findings from a patient’s history and examination, to arrive at an initial assessment including a relevant differential diagnosis.

-- Explain global and national issues related to health and wellbeing, and describe strategies for the detection, prevention, and control of communicable and non-communicable diseases in diverse populations and communities.
-(AMC 3.2)
+- Use the principles of social justice to discuss strategies for the detection, prevention, and control communicable and non-communicable diseases within socially and culturally diverse populations and settings.

 |Field of Education||Commencing Student Contribution 1,3||Grandfathered Student Contribution 1,3||Approved Pathway Course Student Contribution 2,3||Domestic Full Fee 4|